-(3) Within the provisions of Section 14 and save for the provision of Section 15 Part A (5) where the Sub-board of Examiners has returned an outcome of First Sit (FS) or First Sit for Repeat/ Resit (FR), the student will be permitted to complete or resubmit any part of the course assessment which has been missed or where the standard of work has been severely affected at the first attempt subject to availability and any resource constraints, by entering him/herself for assessment in that course a second time without registering to take the course again.
+(3) Within the provisions of Section 14 and save for the provision of Section 15 Part A (5) where the School Progression and Awards Board has returned an outcome of First Sit (FS) or First Sit for Repeat/ Resit (FR), the student will be permitted to complete or resubmit any part of the course assessment which has been missed or where the standard of work has been severely affected at the first attempt subject to availability and any resource constraints, by entering him/herself for assessment in that course a second time without registering to attend the teaching for the course again.
 A student will normally be expected to complete or resubmit the assessment prior to the start of the next academic year.